Koukyosyumei/EvilProof/MEMO.md

 zk-SNARK (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) is a popular type of ZKP with two distinguishing features:

 - **Succinct**: Proofs are small and quick to verify, regardless of the statement's complexity.
-- **Non-interactive**: The proof requires only one message from prover to verifier.
+- **Non-interactive**: The proof requires only one message from the prover to the verifier.

 Notable zk-SNARK variants include: